Activities For Dementia Patients: How To Do Them And How They Help

 • Make greeting cards for family and friends

-Several companies offer games for dementia patients that you can buy with everything you need and instructions for the game.
-You can also create your own games if you remember to put safety first and choose game activities the dementia patient can succeed at.
-Consider the following:
+Some companies offer games for dementia patients that you can buy ready to use.
+These games often come with instructions.
+You can also create your own games if you remember to put safety first and choose game activities that are easy to win.
+Below are a few options:

-• Play Skee-Ball using plastic bowls marked with scores and use bean bags for tossing
+• Play Skee-Ball using plastic bowls marked with scores and bean bags

-• Chair golf using an indoor putting green
+• Play chair golf using an indoor putting green

 • Play a stacking game with sponges or party cups

-• Play 'Name that tune' using songs from their early years
+• Play "Name the Tune" using songs from their early years

 • Play dominoes

-If you are the caregiver of someone with dementia, it can be important to recognize their need for social interaction.
-Activities that promote connection with others can help them stay engaged in treatment, with their support staff, and with life in general.
-Try these activities to help them practice their social skills:
+If you are the caregiver of someone with dementia, you might recognize the benefits of social interaction, including attending social events with family or friends.
+Activities that promote connection with others can help your client stay engaged in treatment, with their support staff, and with life in general.
+Try the following social activities:

-• Ask a local nonprofit for simple volunteer tasks.
+• Ask a local non-profit for volunteer tasks your patient may be able to do

 • Take them to visit a friend or invite someone over for tea

-• Sit down and talk to them about their preferences
+• Talk to them about their preferences for treatment

 • Ask them if they would like to call a loved one who lives far away

-People who are in assisted living can still have many skills and abilities.
-They may also have people their age nearby who can do activities with them regularly.
-Here are a few actions you might supervise for your loved one and their neighbors or friends:
+Those in assisted living can still have many skills and abilities.
+Memory care and other assisted living facilities also offer people living with dementia the opportunity to connect with other people in their age group.
+Other people living in such a community may have similar cognitive abilities and might be willing to participate in activities with them.
+Below are a few actions you might supervise for your loved one and their neighbors or friends:

 • Write a group poem together

-• Ask for suggestions for things they could do to brighten up the assisted living center and help them work together
+• Ask for suggestions for ways to brighten up the assisted living center

 • Have a card party